 - Proximity sensors

-- Gas sensors detect air quality conditions.
+- Gas sensors, which detect air quality conditions

 On the other hand, a typical low-cost monitor does not require too much training, but then it has a limited lifetime.

-Challenges in deploying IoT-based sensors for environment monitoring
+Challenges in deploying IoT-based sensors

 Two major challenges for sensor application are: